jhuguetn/xnat-pipelines/QAP/README.md

 (2) analyse structural and/or functional MRI running QAP tools (3) and finally storing back into XNAT the resulting measuments as derived but linked data (image session assessments)

+## qap_anat_processing:
-## qap_anat_processing :: Analizes the quality of structural/anatomical MRI scans.
+Analizes the quality of structural/anatomical MRI scans.
 Pipeline automatically looks for T1, ADNI or MPRAGE alike scans to process.

+## qap_fmri_processing:
-## qap_fmri_processing :: Analizes the quality of functional MRI scans, either or both in the temporal and the spatial domain.
+Analizes the quality of functional MRI scans, either or both in the temporal and the spatial domain.
 Pipeline automatically looks for fMRI, RESTING, rsMRI alike scans to process.

 ## Requisites